oe-ai-experiments/spotify-mcp-server/docs/building-spotify-mcp-server-with-cursor.md

 **Would I use Cursor for my next project?** Absolutely.
 The productivity gains were substantial, especially for:
 - Initial project setup and boilerplate
+- Security hardening and compliance implementation
+- High-performance caching system design
-- Test generation and documentation
+- Test generation and comprehensive documentation
 - Systematic debugging and refactoring
 - Package management and deployment tasks

 The future of development isn't about AI replacing engineers—it's about AI amplifying our capabilities.
-Cursor proved to be an excellent amplifier, turning a weekend project into a production-ready system that I'm genuinely proud to ship.
+Cursor proved to be an excellent amplifier, turning a weekend project into an enterprise-ready system with production-grade security and performance that I'm genuinely proud to deploy in business environments.

 ---